soasada/soasada.github.io/_posts/2021-01-26-database-per-service.markdown

 Ok ok, you have your new shine repository, your new CI/CD pipelines, you have created two or three libraries and then your team start developing services, but a problem arises, one of your core libraries have a bug, what are you going to do with those fifteen services you have now?
-Well you could update one by one the dependencies or create a special job to make an update for every service.
-But more problems appears:
+You could update one by one the dependencies or create a special job to make an update for every service, but more problems appears:

 * What happen if someone is using entities and repositories that shouldn't be used?
   * You could move them to the service that belongs or don't accept the PR of that team.
 Set the boundaries of your libraries is crucial.
 * What happen if someone has to create an index in a 10 million records table/collection?
   * You have to create some sort of communication or ticket system to tackle this and create the index in the background.
+This problem could potentially put down all services depending on the same database.
 * What if one or two of your services is having a lot of success?
   * You could scalate horizontally those services, but your database now can't handle that traffic.
 * Are your libraries cohesive and low coupled?